imoleBytes/cs50P/final_project/README.md

 ```
 pip install rich
 ```
 or simply make use of the requirements.txt
 ```
-python3 -r requirements.txt
+pip install -r requirements.txt
 ```

 The Program require no arguements